CleverComponents/Run-Java-Script-in-Delphi/README.md

 1. Download the latest stable release of the [mORMot integration library](https://github.com/synopse/mORMot)
 2. Download the SpiderMonkey precompiled and prepared for mORMot binaries: [SpiderMonkey52 DLLs](https://github.com/synopse/mORMot/blob/master/SyNode/README.md)
 3. Clone the [FastMM4](https://github.com/pleriche/FastMM4) repository.
-4. Add links in Delphi Library Paths to the following directories: "...mORMot\", "...mORMot\SyNode\", "...\mORMot\SQLite3\", and "...FastMM4\".
+4. Add links to the following directories to Delphi Library Paths: "...mORMot\", "...mORMot\SyNode\", "...\mORMot\SQLite3\", and "...FastMM4\".
 5. Put downloaded SpiderMonkey DLLs near the app executable or add a link to these DLLs to the PATHS environment variable.

+Enjoy.